 It may look like a stealth baseball, but the 360fly is, in fact, a 360-degree action camera.
 It neatly uses a lens in conjunction with parabolic mirror to record everything going on around it, and then uses software to unwrap the image.
 It’s part of a burgeoning movement – 360-degree videos are compatible with YouTube and Facebook, and it’s a quick and easy way to generate pseudo-VR content.

 While most consumer tech campaigns tend to concentrate on making things look slick and super clean, action cameras are sold on their robust and weatherproof nature.
-Pearl Studio’s imagery for the 360fly posits the camera in gnarly situations: next to a broken skateboard, strapped to a surfboard about to enter its first tube, or covered with horizontal icicles from a snowboarding trip.
+Pearl Studio’s product design imagery for the 360fly posits the camera in gnarly situations: next to a broken skateboard, strapped to a surfboard about to enter its first tube, or covered with horizontal icicles from a snowboarding trip.
 Each picture tells a story, and it’s testament to how well V-Ray – which was on render duty here – can make things look beautifully used.